wp-plugins/jquery-archive-list-widget/readme.txt

 Tested up to: 4.1
 Stable tag: 3.0

-A simple jQuery widget (can be used in posts) for displaying an archive list with some effects.
+A jQuery widget (can be used in posts) for displaying an archive list with some effects.

 == Description ==